hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

   turtle.circle(circleRadius)
   turtle.end_fill()
 ```

-- The def defines the function, and we are passing in x and y coordinates as parameters.
-- The "turtle.begin_fill()" function fills in the circle we will draw.
-- We are then going to the the location of where we will draw.
+We are then going to the the location of where we will draw.
 It is offset so it will be centered at the mouse point.
-- We are then drawing and filling the circle and ending the fill.
+Then, draw the circle!

 ## Drawing the Square